Adidoodoo/LibrarySystem/README.md

 # LibrarySystem
-A java project I made in a week.
+A java project I made in a week during all of the spare time I've had.